 Hiking trail colour: yellow

-As Guadeloupe is prone to natural risks, extra care should be taken in this natural environment.
-For the benefit of all hikers, responsible behaviour is very important.
+Extra care should be taken in this natural environment, as Guadeloupe is prone to natural risks.
+For the benefit of all hikers, it is very important that you behave responsibly.

 Access and parking